danilop/yas3fs/README.md

     pip install yas3fs

+If it fails, check the CentOS 6 installation below.

 If you want to do a quick test here's the installation procedure depending on the OS flavor (Linux or Mac):

 * Create an S3 bucket in the AWS region you prefer.